GetSetAbhi/High-Level-System-Design/youtube/README.md

 2. The Step Functions workflow performs these steps:

-	* (Segmentation): Invokes another Lambda function (or a Fargate task via AWS Batch) to video into different audio and video segments etc., storing them in s3.
+	* (Segmentation): Invokes another Lambda function (or a Fargate task via AWS Batch) to partiyion video into different audio and video segments etc., storing them in s3.

 	* Video and Audio Encoding: These are lambdas, that are orchestrated by the AWS Step Function workflow and these parallely encode audio and video segments into various resolutions and bitrates